Showing posts with label Harris (John Norman). Show all posts

 216 pages

 Wes Beattie was born with a Woolworths spoon in his mouth; father Rupert's came from Birks.
 The vast difference in fortune is best explained by youthful folly and libido.
-Rupert had been the favourite son of the wealthy Toronto Beattie family until he had the misfortune of attending a stag during his sophomore year at Trinity College.
+Rupert had been the favourite son of Toronto's wealthy Beattie family until he had the misfortune of attending a stag party during his sophomore year at Trinity College.
 There he met a sixteen-year-old tap dancing accordion player named Doreen.
-She was so unlike the Rosedale girl he'd grown up with that he couldn't help but be captivated.
-After some months, Mr Maggs, Doreen's dad, came calling at the opulent Beattie home demanding money.
+She was so unlike the Rosedale girls he'd grown up with that he couldn't help but be captivated.
+Within nine months, Mr Maggs, Doreen's dad, came calling at the opulent Beattie home demanding money.
 Ever the romantic, Rupert thwarted the wishes of both sets of parents by marrying Doreen.
-Five months later, she gave birth to a baby girl, by which time Rupert had gone from golden child to black sheep.
+She gave birth to a baby girl, and Rupert went from golden child to black sheep.
 Disowned, he became a door-to-door encyclopedia salesman and Doreen turned to drink.
-When war was declared in 1939, he was only too happy to enlist and be shipped off to Europe.
+When war was declared in 1939, he was only too happy to enlist and be shipped overseas.
 Son Wes may have been the result of a fond farewell.

-Wes Beattie never met his father, though he got to know all sorts of very nice servicemen who visited his mother.
+Wes Beattie never met his father, though he'd come to know all sorts of very nice servicemen who visited his mother.
 After Rupert was killed in Italy, his remorseful mother gave Doreen a nice payout and brought the her grandchildren into her home.
-Jane, the baby girl whose existence had caused the rift, rebelled, but her younger brother was quite calm... the only thing is that that he wanted his mum.
+Jane, the baby girl whose existence had caused the rift, rebelled, while younger brother Wes just wanted his mummy.

 Backstory, all of the above is relayed in much more detail – and much more entertainingly – in the seventh of this novel's eighteen chapters.
 That it comes roughly half-way through the novel, speaks to its complexity.

 Wes Beattie himself is a complex character.
 Though just twenty-three, recent adventures have made his life such a tangled mess that he has drawn the attention of psychiatrist Milton Heber, who lays all out in a seminar attended by doctors, lawyers and social workers.
 Heber's assertion is that Wes lives in a "weird world" of his own making; he is a fabulist unable to differentiate fantasy from reality.
 Wes has been charged with two crimes, the first involving a purse he took from a car parked outside the Midtown Motel.
 He served two months for that offence.
-The second, much more serious, is the charge that Wes murdered his beloved Uncle Edgar for fear of being cut out of his will.
+The second, much more serious, is the charge that he murdered his beloved Uncle Edgar for fear of being cut out of his will.
 Lawyer Sidney "Gargoyle" Grant, one of the attendees, is so bothered by a seemingly insignificant detail in Heber's talk that he begins his own investigation.

 Grant's efforts bring such small rewards that it would be easy to write at length about The Weird World of Wes Beattie without revealing much.
 To detail how it all fits together would take thousands of words.
 Your time is better spent reading the novel.